hougesen/mhouge.dk/content/blog/choosing-a-tech-stack-as-a-junior-developer.md

 date modified: 2024-02-27T16:48:27Z
 ---

 As a junior developer you will often hear that the framework (or language) you choose doesn't matter.
-The people saying that are correct in the grand scheme of things.
-But they are overlooking the fact that it can have a big impact on how fast you can contribute as an inexperienced developer.
+The people saying that are correct in the grand scheme of things, but they are overlooking the fact that it can have a big impact on how fast you can contribute as an inexperienced developer.

 One of the hardest things when you start working at a new company is getting comfortable with a new codebase.
 Having to learn a new framework at the same time will make that task a great deal harder.